-The Felician College Child Care Center is available for children of college students, faculty and staff who are between the ages of 2 $\frac{1}{2}$ and 5 years old.
+The Felician University Child Care Center is available for children of University students, faculty and staff who are between the ages of 2 1⁄2 and 5 years old.
 The Center is open from 7:30 am to 6:00 pm from Monday through Friday.